Imatinib: Research

 One study demonstrated that imatinib mesylate was effective in patients with systemic mastocytosis, including those who had the D816V mutation in c-KIT.
 However, since imatinib binds to tyrosine kinases when they are in the inactive configuration and the D816V mutant of c-KIT is constitutively active, imatinib does not inhibit the kinase activity of the D816V mutant of c-KIT.
 Experience has shown, however, that imatinib is much less effective in patients with this mutation, and patients with the mutation comprise nearly 90% of cases of mastocytosis.

 Imatinib was initially thought to have a potential role in the treatment of pulmonary hypertension.
 It was shown to reduce both the smooth muscle hypertrophy and hyperplasia of the pulmonary vasculature in a variety of disease processes, including portopulmonary hypertension.
 However, a long-term trial of Imatinib in people with pulmonary arterial hypertension was unsuccessful, and serious and unexpected adverse events were frequent.
 These included 6 subdural hematomas and 17 deaths during or within 30 days of study end.

 In systemic sclerosis, the drug has been tested for potential use in slowing down pulmonary fibrosis.
 In laboratory settings, imatinib is being used as an experimental agent to suppress platelet-derived growth factor (PDGF) by inhibiting its receptor (PDGF-Rβ).
 One of its effects is delaying atherosclerosis in mice without or with diabetes.

 Mouse animal studies have suggested that imatinib and related drugs may be useful in treating smallpox, should an outbreak ever occur.

 In vitro studies identified that a modified version of imatinib can bind to gamma-secretase activating protein (GSAP).
 GSAP selectively increases the production and accumulation of neurotoxic beta-amyloid plaques, which suggests that molecules which target GSAP and are able to cross blood–brain barrier are potential therapeutic agents for treating Alzheimer's disease.
 Another study suggests that imatinib may not need to cross the blood–brain barrier to be effective at treating Alzheimer's, as the research indicates the production of beta-amyloid may begin in the liver.
 Tests on mice indicate that imatinib is effective at reducing beta-amyloid in the brain.
 It is not known whether reduction of beta-amyloid is a feasible way of treating Alzheimer's, as an anti-beta-amyloid vaccine has been shown to clear the brain of plaques without having any effect on Alzheimer symptoms.

 A formulation of imatinib with a cyclodextrin (Captisol) as a carrier to overcome the blood–brain barrier has shown reversal of opioid tolerance in a 2012 study in rats.

 Imatinib is an experimental drug in the treatment of desmoid tumor or aggressive fibromatosis.

+Imatinib has also been investigated as a potential therapy for Duchenne-Meryon muscular dystrophy.
+In early mdx mouse research, imatinib was shown to decrease inflammation, muscle necrosis, and fibrosis while increasing grip strength.